Joon-L/grpc-poc/README.md

 ## Steps
   1. Clone the repo
   1. Create an AML workspace.
-Remeber the ACR name that was created for the workspace.
+Remember the ACR name that was created for the workspace.
   1. Build the GRPC model image
       ```sh
       docker build -t yourworkspaceacr.azurecr.io/joongrpc:1 -f ./Dockerfile .